 Enjoy delicious pre-concert drinks and nibbles ahead of the evening’s concert.
 Choose from a selection of house drinks on arrival accompanied by a board of bread, olives and dips (all vegetarian).

-The package for one or two people can be booked online with your ticket order, please also advise our team of any allergies.
+This package for one or two people can be booked online alongside your ticket order, please also advise our team of any allergies.

 Covid safety measures include: